Publier | S'accréditer | S'abonner | Faire un don

 Government of Cornwall Bill Provokes Debate

-"Constitutionally, Cornwall has the right to a level of self-government.
+\"Constitutionally, Cornwall has the right to a level of self-government.
 If the Government is going to recognise the right of Scotland and Wales to greater self-determination because of their unique

-Cathal Ó Luain Par Celtic League le 28/07/09 11:08
+Par Cathal Ó Luain pour Celtic League le 28/07/09 11:08

 "Constitutionally, Cornwall has the right to a level of self-government.
 If the Government is going to recognise the right of Scotland and Wales to greater self-determination because of their unique cultural and political positions, then they should recognise ours."